llpeterson/internetworking/switching.md

 cell in order to switch them, as we'll see in a later section.

-There is another good argument in favor of small ATM cells, having to do with latency end-to-end latency.
+There is another good argument in favor of small ATM cells, having to do with end-to-end latency.
 ATM was designed to carry both voice phone calls (the dominate use case at the time) and data.
 Because voice is low-bandwidth but has strict delay requirements, the last thing you want is for a small voice packet queued behind a